jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

 * Train and deploy models into a secure and scalable production-ready environment.
 * Classification - Given a list of credit card users and attributes, classify which clients would default.
-* Model Inference - Predict which new users would dfault or not and check the results.
+* Model Inference - Predict which new users would default or not and check the results.

 *********
 Start JAI